 Tomorrow’s likely developments in QIS will have consequences for how we will measure and sense the world, for how we will communicate, and for how computing will work.
 This book starts a dialogue anticipating their consequences and seeding a policy approach for the quantum age.

-Book by Chris Jay Hoofnagle & Simson L. Garfinkel forthcoming Cambridge University Press (2021)
+Book by Chris Jay Hoofnagle & Simson L. Garfinkel (Cambridge University Press (Jan.
+2022))